-Consumer/ Family Assistance Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Mental Health Services, Not Otherwise Specified H0046 Variable in accordance with Items C.6. below Unit Value Variable in accordance with Maximum Daily Units Initial Authorization While the actual assistance should be very short-term in nature, this service can be authorized as part of a 180 day Recovery plan.
-Financial max \$2000/\$5000 (see Clinical Operations section below) e can be Re-Authorization One wit hin a sir ngle fisc al year.
+Consumer/ Family Assistance Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Mental Health Services, Not Otherwise Specified H0046 Variable in accordance with Items C.6. below Unit Value Variable in accordance with Maximum Daily Units Initial Authorization While the actual assistance authorized as part of a 180 Financial max \$2000/\$5000 day Recover y plan. e can be Re-Authorization One wit hin a sir ngle fisc al year.
 Authorization Period 180 days Utilization Criteria LOCUS scores: 2-6 Service Definition Individuals may need a range of goods and community support services to fully benefit from mental health and addictive disease services.
-This time-limited service consists of goods and services purchased/procured on behalf of the consumer (e.g. purchase of a time-limited mentor, a utility deposit to help an individual move into the community and/or their own housing, environmental modification to the individual's home to enhance safety and ability to continue living independently etc) that will help promote individual functional enhancement to the benefit of the individual and his/her behavioral health stability.
-The goods/services procured must provide a direct and critical benefit to the individualized needs of the consumer, in accordance with the IRP, and lead to an enhancement of specific positive behaviors/skills/resources that will allow the individual to leave an institution and/or achieve a more independent living status, or prevent an imminent crisis or out-of home placement (e.g. eviction, homelessness, loss of independent living, loss of ability or resources needed to maintain the individual's living in the home, etc).
+This time-limited service consists of goods and services purchased/procured on behalf of the individual (e.g. purchase of a time-limited mentor, a utility deposit to help an individual move into the community and/or their own housing, environmental modification to the individual's home to enhance safety and ability to continue living independently etc.) that will help promote individual functional enhancement to the benefit of the individual and his/her behavioral health stability.
+The goods/services procured must provide a direct and critical benefit to the individualized needs of the person, in accordance with the IRP, and lead to an enhancement of specific positive behaviors/skills/resources that will allow the individual to leave an institution and/or achieve a more independent living status, or prevent an imminent crisis or out-of home placement (e.g. eviction, homelessness, loss of independent living, loss of ability or resources needed to maintain the individual's living in the home, etc.).
 This service is intended to be of short duration and is not intended to pay for/provide ongoing service programming through the provider agency.
-Admission Criteria Individual must meet Core Customer criteria for Ongoing services, and Individual must be in need of a specific good or service that will directly improve functioning (e.g. directly lead to an enhancement of specific positive behaviors/skills/resources that will allow the individual to leave an institution and/or achieve a more independent living status), or prevent a crisis or out-of home placement (e.g. eviction, homelessness, loss of independent living, loss of ability or resources needed to maintain the individual's living in the home, etc.), and Individual or provider must exhaust all other possible resources for obtaining the needed goods/services-this service provides payment of last resort, and Individual has not received this service for more than one other episode of need during the current fiscal year.
+Admission Criteria Individual must be in net behaviors/skills/resource placement (e.g. eviction individual or provider measurement) 1.
+Individual must meet Core Customer criteria for Ongoing service s, and 2.
+Individual must be in need of a specific good or service that will directly improve functioning (e.g. directly lead to an enhancement of specific positive behaviors/skills/resources that will allow the individual to leave an institution and/or achieve a more independent living status), or prevent a crisis or out-of home placement (e.g. eviction, homelessness, loss of independent living, loss of ability or resources needed to maintain the individual's living in the home, etc.), and 3.
+Individual or provider must exhaust all other possible resources for obtaining the needed goods/services-this service provides payment of last resort, and 4.
+Individual has not received this service for more than one other episode of need during the current fiscal year.